adams-charleen/nyt_deep_learning/README.md

 Understanding how the Israeli–Palestinian conflict is framed in influential outlets like *The New York Times* (*NYT*) is crucial, as media narratives shape public opinion and can influence policy decisions.
 This analysis focuses on what most readers actually see—headlines.

-Iconducted a computational analysis of 563 NYT headlines published between October 1, 2023, and March 7, 2025.
+I conducted a computational analysis of 563 NYT headlines published between October 1, 2023, and March 7, 2025.
 Metadata was retrieved using the NYT Article Search API and stored in a structured SQLite database.
 Articles were included if their headline contained any of 24 conflict-relevant terms (e.g., “Israel,” “Hamas,” “Genocide,” “UNRWA”).
 Mentions were categorized as “Israeli” (terms like “Israel,” “IDF,” or “Israeli”) or “Palestinian” (e.g., “Palestinian,” “Gaza,” “Hamas”).

-Using BERT (Bidirectional Encoder Representations from Transformers), Iembedded the headlines and grouped them into five thematic clusters via K-means clustering.
+Using BERT (Bidirectional Encoder Representations from Transformers), I embedded the headlines and grouped them into five thematic clusters via K-means clustering.
 Sentiment was assessed using both VADER (a rule-based sentiment tool optimized for short texts) and a BERT-based classifier.

 Sentiment differences: Israeli-related headlines were more negative on average (mean VADER score = –0.239) than Palestinian-related ones (mean = –0.208), though the difference was not statistically significant (Welch’s t-test, p = 0.297).
 The VADER sentiment distribution showed heavier negative skew for Israeli mentions, with a lower median and longer left tail.